Brook Berringer: Legacy

-Statue of Brook Berringer (left) with Tom Osborne located at the entrance to the Osborne Athletic Complex at Memorial Stadium in Lincoln, Nebraska.

 The country group Sawyer Brown recorded "The Nebraska Song" in tribute to Berringer.
 (The song was actually written before his death.)
 The song appears as Track 18 (the same number as Berringer's jersey) on the group's 1997 album Six Days on the Road, and its first live performance was at the Devaney Center on the University of Nebraska campus during the 1997 Nebraska State Fair.
 Sawyer Brown lead vocalist Mark Miller was a pallbearer at Berringer's funeral.

 Following Berringer's death, the Nebraska Cornhuskers football program established the Brook Berringer Citizenship Team in his honor.
 Awarded annually before the Spring Game, the Brook Berringer Citizenship Team recognizes Cornhuskers football players for leadership, involvement and service.

 A trophy case dedicated to Berringer is located in the lobby of Goodland High School's Max Jones Fieldhouse.
 In 2006, the University of Nebraska erected a life-size bronze statue of Berringer with coach Tom Osborne.